Linux hardening guide: How does it work for Ubuntu, Debian, Fedora & Co.

 But now the wind has changed: Since Linux is “working under the hood” in more and more systems and thus also in a growing number of companies, the interest of cybercriminals in the OS is growing.
 As a study by Trend Micro shows, the number of Linux attacks is increasing significantly.

-Hardening systems through appropriate system configuration is extremely important – and that includes Linux!
+Hardening systems through appropriate Secure Configuration is extremely important – and that includes Linux!
 If the open operating system is used in the business environment, you should definitely harden it.
 Especially if sensitive data is being processed!

 The large community has recognized this, and various projects are taking up the topic.
 For example: